 Britain’s shock decision to leave the EU has raised questions about the future of the United Kingdom.
 Peter Geoghegan examines what it could mean for Northern Ireland and its future status.

-Northern Ireland voted to remain in the EU.
+Just like Scotland, Northern Ireland voted to remain in the EU.
 Eleven of the country's 18 constituencies wanted to stay, including all the border regions.
 The status of the border with the Republic of Ireland has become a major issue, leading to calls for a fresh referendum and fears about the economy and stability in the region.

 In the immediate aftermath of Thursday's vote, Irish republicans Sinn Fein called for a referendum on a united Ireland.
 Martin McGuinness, deputy first minister in the devolved parliament in Belfast, said it was unacceptable that the people of Northern Ireland were being dragged out of the EU against their wishes.